Law

-Law is a set of rules that are created and are enforceable by social or governmental institutions to regulate behavior, with its precise definition a matter of longstanding debate.
+Law is a set of rules that are created and enforced by governmental or societal institutions to regulate behavior, with its precise definition a matter of longstanding debate.
 It has been variously described as a science and as the art of justice.
 State-enforced laws can be made by a legislature, resulting in statutes; by the executive through decrees and regulations; or by judges' decisions, which form precedent in common law jurisdictions.
 An autocrat may exercise those functions within their realm.
 The creation of laws themselves may be influenced by a constitution, written or tacit, and the rights encoded therein.
-The law shapes politics, economics, history and society in various ways and also serves as a mediator of relations between people.
+The law shapes politics, economics, history, and society in various ways and also serves as a mediator of relations between people.

 Legal systems vary between jurisdictions, with their differences analysed in comparative law.
 In civil law jurisdictions, a legislature or other central body codifies and consolidates the law.
 In common law systems, judges may make binding case law through precedent, although on occasion this may be overturned by a higher court or the legislature.
 Religious law is in use in some religious communities and states, and has historically influenced secular law.

-The scope of law can be divided into two domains: public law concerns government and society, including constitutional law, administrative law, and criminal law; while private law deals with legal disputes between parties in areas such as contracts, property, torts, delicts and commercial law.
+The scope of law can be divided into two domains: public law concerns government and society, including constitutional law, administrative law, and criminal law; private law deals with legal disputes between parties in areas such as contracts, property, torts, delicts and commercial law.

 This distinction is stronger in civil law countries, particularly those with a separate system of administrative courts; by contrast, the public-private law divide is less pronounced in common law jurisdictions.

 Law provides a source of scholarly inquiry into legal history, philosophy, economic analysis and sociology.
 Law also raises important and complex issues concerning equality, fairness, and justice.